Serving Our Community with Honor

 “The Police Reserve Academy is a great place to try and see if it’s a field you are truly interested in,” he said.
 “If someone isn’t sure about making that much of a commitment, a ride-a-long program is a great opportunity to observe what we do.
 Almost all local departments offer this service.
 Douglas County is an awesome community and I am lucky to work here.
 I can’t see myself working anywhere else.
 I absolutely love the job and the community I serve.”

 The next Police Reserve Academy class is expected to start this coming Fall.
-The next application period should open in April 2021.
+The application period typically opens April 1 - August 15 each year.
 Learn more: umpqua.edu/criminal-justice-career-technical/police-reserve-academy.

 For information about UCC’s Criminal Justice Program, visit umpqua.edu/criminal-justice.